-Through the work of the Statewide Water Supply Initiative (SWSI), the Interbasin Compact Committee (IBCC), and the Basin Roundtables (BRTs) it was learned that our current statewide water trajectory is neither desirable nor sustainable.
+Through the work of the Statewide Water Supply Initiative (SWSI), the Interbasin Compact Committee (IBCC), and the Basin Roundtables (BRTs) the current statewide water trajectory is neither desirable nor sustainable.
 We know that the state must take a hard look at Colorado’s future water needs as a whole and plan for how they will be addressed.
 Building on a decade of grass-roots civic engagement, Colorado’s Water Plan is able to showcase solutions with broad support that strategically address Colorado’s most difficult water challenges.

 Learn more by visiting the Plan’s “Frequently Asked Questions” webpage.

 In May 2013, Governor John Hickenlooper issued an executive order that Colorado create its first water plan in order that the state find balanced water supply solutions as population grows.
 In the absence of a plan, the status quo is that municipal utilities will continue to buy and dry irrigated agricultural lands and convert the water rights to urban use.
-The first draft was completed in December 2014.
-A final plan is due December 2015.
+The first draft was completed in December 2014 with the final submitted December 2015.

 In 2005 in the wake of extreme drought – a drought that has become long term – the Colorado General Assembly passed the Colorado Water for the 21st Century Act.
 This created a “roundtable” grassroots process for stakeholders and citizens in nine basins to learn about their individual needs and to propose solutions, both for consumptive and environmental/recreational needs.
 The act also created the Interbasin Compact Committee to explore cooperative actions among the basins.
 The drought, climate change and competing uses for a scarce resource underlie the necessity of the plan.

-The executive order spurred the nine Roundtables, the Interbasin Compact Committee and the Colorado Water Conservation Board to action.
+The executive order spurred the nine Roundtables, the Interbasin Compact Committee and the CWCB to action.

 Each basin roundtable has created a Basin Implementation Plan to examine individual needs.
 The CWCB has written nine chapters that gives overview of the local and statewide issues.
 It also contains goals and action items.